Lockheed Martin F 35 Lightning II in the air. Lockheed Martin by Paul Weatherman

 • Radar Electronics

-The First Danish F 35 In Production Lockheed Martin Photo by Mikaela Maschmeier
+F-35 production facility.
+Lockheed Martin Photo by Mikaela Maschmeier

 Image courtesy: Lockheed Martin (Photo by Mikaela Maschmeier)